coreboot/coreboot/Documentation/releases/coreboot-4.6-relnotes.md

 ### UEFI support: A long road to go

-coreboot can be used with the Tianocore EDK2 UEFI implementation which is open source and available at Github.
+coreboot can be used with the edk2 UEFI implementation which is open source and available at Github.
 Sadly it is not currently integrated into the coreboot build.
 This has several reasons:

-* EDK2 only supports GCC 4.8 profile. coreboot is now running on GCC 6.3.0.
+* edk2 only supports GCC 4.8 profile. coreboot is now running on GCC 6.3.0.
-* Incompatibilities with code inside the EDK2 which has not been updated.
+* Incompatibilities with code inside the edk2 which has not been updated.

-We started to make progress with the integration into our sources and the hope is that by the end of the summer, we finally support the EDK2 payload out-of-the- box.
+We started to make progress with the integration into our sources and the hope is that by the end of the summer, we finally support the edk2 payload out-of-the- box.
 See the current patch state at http://review.coreboot.org/#/c/15057/